 A laboratory information system (LIS) is a computer software that processes, stores and manages data to complete tests and orders.
-Laboratory decision makers use LIS systems to improve on their day-to-day laboratory management and workflow.
+Lab managers use LIS systems to improve their daily lab workflow.
 This reduces the amount of human resources necessary to complete orders and increases accuracy of testing.
 LIS software improves tracking of lab inventory and throughput of testing for a variety of testing departments including, hematology, pharmacogenomics, toxicology, chemistry, pathology, immunology, microbiology, and more.

 Laboratory information systems reduce the amount of time and resources needed to complete each order in a lab.
 Without the ability of automation, all tasks are done by hand through paper systems.
 When compared to LIS systems, laboratories that use paper systems are significantly slower and require more labor to perform tests.
 Due to more steps in the testing process that are performed by humans, paper systems increase the chance of error.
 For this reason LIS systems have become essential to the laboratory testing process.